OOMoses/Visualizing-Maji-Ndogo-s-Water-Transformation/README.md

 The project also tackled gender and time disparities.
 Women, who make up 66% of those in water collection queues, face significant productivity losses and heightened risks, particularly during peak hours (4–6 PM) and days like Saturdays, with average queue times of 246 minutes.
 Gender-sensitive interventions, such as equitable household schedules and security measures, are crucial to alleviate these challenges.
 Furthermore, children, who constitute 10% of queue demographics, remain vulnerable, emphasizing the importance of safe waiting areas and supervised collection systems.

 Despite notable achievements, the project experienced cost management challenges.
 Initial expenses of $131,915 slightly exceeded the $128,450 budget, but costs surged to $33.79 million within a year, surpassing the $30.52 million budget by 10.69%.
 Provinces like Kilimani ($11.1 million) and Sokoto ($6.66 million) accounted for the largest expenditures, reflecting focused efforts in high-need areas.
 Diversified improvements, such as $14.3 million for reverse osmosis filters and $9.4 million for public taps have significantly enhanced water access, but strategic cost control remains a priority to sustain progress.

+## Key Questions

+- Where are the longest queue times at water sources, and what does that reveal about demand across Maji Ndogo?

+- Which regions have the most contaminated water sources, and how severe is the contamination?

+- Are certain types of water sources more prone to pollution or long queues than others?

+- How evenly are water sources distributed across provinces or communities?

+- Which water sources are underutilized, and where might there be opportunities for better allocation?

+- How does water source usage correlate with contamination or pollution levels?

+- What water quality trends can help prioritize resource investment or health interventions?

+- Which locations should be prioritized for new infrastructure or rehabilitation efforts?

 ## Data Source
 -	ALX: Survey data on water sources and demographics.